dannberg/dannb-org/content/blog/2023/how-kagi-beats-google.md

 Most searches are ad hoc — you will be performing some work or a task and hit a knowledge-based road block.
 In these cases, you want to be able to immediately execute a search, quickly find a satisfying result, and return to your previous context.

 Alternatively (and less frequently) searches can be relaxed, which is to say exploratory and meandering.
 You might be researching a vacation to Istanbul, or coming up with activities for kids on rainy days.
-The goal is to look at several different websites and sources, collect data, and process it at a leisurely basis.
+The goal is to look at several different websites and sources, collect data, and process it at a leisurely pace.
 There is no right or wrong answer, per say.
 Your goal instead is to have a greater understanding of a topic based on multiple sources.

 When attempting to kick the tires of a search engine, often times we'll input a more relaxed search query and attempt to measure the quality of the engine by the results.
 Instead, it's really ad hoc searches where the differences in quality are most apparent.